manleviet/manleviet.github.io/docs/ca-cdr-v2/kb.md

 {: .highlight }
 Feature model is a type of knowledge represention.
-For more details related to what **CA-CDR-V2** supports for feature models, we refer to [Feature model].
+For more details related to what **CA-CDR-V2** supports for feature models, we refer to [Feature models].

 ---